ddmills/sleepy-crawler/readme.md

 ### Stats

-Every character and creature has the following stats.
+Every actor and creature has the following stats.

 **STR Strength**